mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 12 - Null/readme.md

 *Programmers use Null as different flags.
 It can hint at an absence, an undefined value, en error etc. Multiple semantics lead to coupling and defects.*

-> TL;DR: Null is schizophrenic and does not exist in real-world.
+> TL;DR: Null is schizophrenic and doesn't exist in real-world.
 Its creator regretted and programmers around the world suffer from it.
 Don't be a part of it.

 # Problems 😔